fadeenk/Anime-merch-price-converter/README.md

 # [Anime-merch-price-converter](https://github.com/fadeenk/Anime-merch-price-converter)
-Converts prices from Japanese yen to popular currencies for amiami and mandarake.
+Converts prices from Japanese yen to popular currencies for amiami, mandarake and myfigurecollection (MFC).
 This scripts gets the conversion rates from [Yahoo Finance](https://finance.yahoo.com) daily.

 ## Installation
 This is a user script and it needs a script manager extension for the browser